cython/cython/docs/src/userguide/faq.rst

 What is better, a single big module or multiple separate modules?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In short, one big module is clumsy to handle but allows broader optimisations by the C compiler.
+**Answer**: In short, one big module is clumsy to handle but allows broader optimisations by the C compiler.

 The compile time might actually decrease for multiple modules since the build can be parallelised.
 The "build_ext" command in distutils has a "-j" option since Py3.5.
 Also, smaller modules are usually faster to compile by the C compiler, because some optimisations may involve non-linear overhead.